Get an Oregon Financial Power of Attorney in minutes

 For Two People

-- Free changes and revisions to your wills for a full year after purchase
+- Free changes and revisions to your will for up to one full year after purchase

-Health Care Directive & Living Will + Financial Power of Attorney
+Living Will + Power of Attorney

 - Free HIPAA release form

-- Free changes and revisions to your document for a full year after purchase
+- Free changes and revisions to your document for up to a full year after purchase

-- Create a power of attorney that’s customized to your wishes and your state’s laws
+- A power of attorney that’s tailored to your needs

-Last Will and Testament + Financial Power of Attorney
+Last Will and Testament + Power of Attorney

 For One Person

-- Create a last will and testament that’s customized to your wishes and your state’s laws
+- A last will and testament that’s customized to your wishes

-- Free changes and revisions to your will for a full year after purchase
+- Free changes and revisions to your will for up to one full year after purchase

 - Free HIPAA release form

-- Free changes and revisions to your document for a full year after purchase
+- Free changes and revisions to your document for up to a full year after purchase

-Health Care Directive & Living Will + Financial Power of Attorney
+Living Will + Power of Attorney

 - Free HIPAA release form

-- Free changes and revisions to your document for a full year after purchase
+- Free changes and revisions to your document for up to a full year after purchase

-- Create an attorney-approved power of attorney that’s customized to your wishes and your state’s laws
+- A power of attorney that’s tailored to your needs

-Last Will and Testament + Financial Power of Attorney
+Last Will and Testament + Power of Attorney

 For Two People

-- Free changes and revisions to your wills for a full year after purchase
+- Free changes and revisions to your will for up to one full year after purchase

 - Free HIPAA release form

-- Free changes and revisions to your document for a full year after purchase
+- Free changes and revisions to your document for up to a full year after purchase

-A financial power of attorney lets you choose a person to manage your financial affairs, pay your bills, and care for your property.
+A power of attorney lets you choose a person to manage your financial affairs, pay your bills, and care for your property.
 If you do not have one when you become incapacitated, an Oregon court likely will intervene and appoint a guardian and conservator for you.

 A court may appoint someone who does not understand your beliefs or how you want your finances managed.
 The court process can be expensive and time-consuming.
 It also can cause additional stress for your loved ones and potential arguments between family members.